 Phone: 800-227-2013 or 704-366-4853

-The application process for the CMY will begin in Spring 2017.
-Applications will be available at the Redeemer city to city website.
+The application process for the CMY will begin in Summer 2017.
+Applications will be available at the Redeemer City to City website.